 Every year there are complaints of police officers allegedly using their power and weapons in ways that may or may not have followed correct police procedures.
 There are also cases where the officers’ reports differ from the suspect’s account of what happened.

-To protect both sides, video documentation can provide the answer.
+Video documentation can provide the answer.
 Requiring officers to wear cameras allows for greater transparency on the job.

-Additional benefits of the use of body cameras includes better evidence collection, enhanced officer accountability, more accurate documentation of the events, improved communication between the police and the public, and the ability to use the videos as training tools for improving police performance.
+Additional benefits of the use of body cameras include better evidence collection, enhanced officer accountability, more accurate documentation of the events, improved communication between the police and the public, and the ability to use the videos as training tools for improving police performance.

 Negative Effect of Body Cameras

 Another consideration is whether the police would modify their actions or whether their performance would be hindered because they know they are being recorded.
 Does having everything recorded cause them to act differently?
-And what effect do the recordings have on how the community perceives the police; for the better or worse?
+And what effect do the recordings have on how the community perceives the police, for the better or worse?

-- Cameras should be left “continuously on” when on duty so there are no gaps in the video.
+- Cameras should be left “continuously on” when on duty, so there are no gaps in the video.

 - The camera recordings are discoverable evidence and can be used by either side in a court of law.